ani25sha/example/README.md

 # Example repository
-This is an examplry repository
+This is an examplry repository (for newbies)
+Hey coders
+This is a second change